RobertOGorman/web_project_4/README.md

 ### Overview

-This is a project features an interactive page where users can add, remove, or like photos.
+This is a project which features an interactive page where users can add, remove, or like photos.

 ### Technologies